burlachenkok/burlachenkok.github.io/_posts/2022-09-13-Personalized-FL-with-communication-compression.md

 published: true
 ---

-The new paper [Personalized Federated Learning with Communication Compression](https://arxiv.org/abs/2209.05148) has been outed.
+The new paper [Personalized Federated Learning with Communication Compression](https://arxiv.org/abs/2209.05148) has been published.

 ---